exolink/helm-charts/README.md

 ## Usage

-This repository contains helm-chart sused by exolink.com.
+This repository contains helm-charts used by exolink.com.

 [Helm](https://helm.sh) must be installed to use the charts.
 Please refer to Helm's [documentation](https://helm.sh/docs) to get started.